tendermint/atom_one/README.md

 ### Rule 3.
 General Mission and Objectives

-The mission of the Cosmos Hub is to create a new world allowing for permissionless yet secure interactions between the Cosmonauts of Cosmos of the Sol system.
+The mission of the Cosmos Hub is to create a new world allowing for permissionless yet secure interactions between the Cosmonauts of Cosmos in the Sol system.

 The objective of the Cosmos Hub is to provide a classical BFT proof-of-stake